 When a mortgage is taken out and some or all of the funds are used to pay off another existing mortgage.
 The new mortgage may or may not be with the same lender.
 Refinancing is often used to access the built-up of equity in a property, or simply to move to a cheaper home loan.

 This is the frequency with which you make your loan repayments.
 You will have a choice of making weekly, fortnightly or monthly repayments, depending on the lender and the loan product.

 These loans are aimed specifically at seniors.
 They allow the borrower to take out a mortgage against their property (usually only up to a comparatively small LVR, such as 25% or less), and not make any repayments until the property is sold, or the borrowers move from the home, or the borrowers are deceased.

 This is the date on which you receive the funds from your loan.
-If your are purchasing a property (as opposed to refinancing), this is the date at which you will pay the vendor and take possession of the property.
-Payments of fees such as stamp duty and mortgage registration is also required on the settlement date.
+If you are purchasing a property (as opposed to refinancing), this is the date at which you will pay the vendor and take possession of the property.
+Payments of fees such as stamp duty and mortgage registration are also required on the settlement date.

 Some lenders allow you to split your loan into a fixed interest rate component and a variable interest rate component, giving the borrower a combination of the security of a fixed loan and the flexibility of a variable loan.

 Stamp duty concessions (waivers or discounts) are available in certain circumstances (i.e. for first home buyers).
 The amount of the concession will vary from State to State.

 This is a State Government tax paid on the loan amount.
 It will vary from State to State and may be discounted in certain circumstances (i.e. for first home buyers).

 Stamp Duty on Property